letoram/tui-bindings/lua/doc/lua-tui.md

 to query dynamic feedback.
 The properties in the options table can be:

-    int rows (1)            : number of grid rows that will be used to draw. int margin_left (0)     : number of cells to pad from the left. int margin_right (0)    : number of cells to pad from the right. bool cancellable (true) : if the user is allowed to cancel input or not. string mask_ch          : a single copdepoint that will mask input (for password entry) bool multiline (false)  : if linefeed should act as completing readline. int anchor_row (0)      : offset from top (>=0) or bottom (<0) where the contents will be drawn.
+    int rows (1)            : number of grid rows that will be used to draw. int margin_left (0)     : number of cells to pad from the left. int margin_right (0)    : number of cells to pad from the right. bool cancellable (true) : if the user is allowed to cancel input or not. string mask_character   : a single copdepoint that will mask input (for password entry) bool multiline (false)  : if linefeed should act as completing readline. int anchor_row (0)      : offset from top (>=0) or bottom (<0) where the contents will be drawn. bool tab_input          : is the tab key/character permitted or used for completion.

 There are also a number of callbacks that are used to provide context information and feedback (if provided):